Great Wall of China History

 The Song Dynasty (960-1279)

-The Song dynasty, known for its development of China's economy and trA.D.e, hA.D. a history of building the Great Wall to prevent invasions of Liao, Western Xia and Jin in the north and northwest.
+The Song Dynasty, known for its development of China's economy and trade, had a history of building the Great Wall to prevent invasions of Liao, Western Xia and Jin in the north and northwest.
 The Jin, or Manchus, hovever did get through the Great Wall and controlled the north of China during the Jin Dynasty (1115-1234).
-The Jin Great Wall was unable to stop the vast Mongol Empire invasion consuming China and beginning the Yuan Dynasty.
+The Jin Great Wall was unable to stop the vast Mongol Empire invading consuming China and beginning the Yuan Dynasty.

 The Yuan Dynasty (1271-1368)